Medical Examination Information

 The Immigration and Nationality Act requires that all immigrant visa applicants and certain nonimmigrant visa applicants, regardless of age, undergo a medical examination before receiving a visa.

-Please present to the Consultorios de Visa receptionist this information sheet, your appointment letter, your passport, three (3) color 2" x 2" photographs and your national identification card.
+Please present to the Consultorios de Visa your appointment letter, your passport, three (3) color 2" x 2" photographs and your national identification card.
 These same requirements apply to all members of your family who plan to accompany you to the United States.
 If you have ever had any disease or serious injury, it will be useful for you to take any relevant X-rays or medical reports to the clinic with you.

 Do not fast before your medical examination.
 You should eat normally.
 In addition, if you are taking any medication, you should continue to take it normally.